-Q: My husband had an abnormal sperm count and we are desperate.
+Q: My partner had an abnormal sperm count and we are desperate.
 Does that mean we will never get pregnant?

 First, you need to know which of these tests came back abnormal, because not all have the same significance.
 For example, is it the number of sperm, the appearance, the movement?

 Most doctors will repeat an abnormal sperm count because many things can happen to the semen sample while it's being collected or is on the way to the lab.
 Results must be confirmed before any conclusions are reached or further exams ordered.
 Information from an abnormal count can be used to determine if additional tests need to be done or if a urologist should be consulted.
 The results will also tell the doctor whether fertility procedures such as intrauterine insemination (IUI) or intracytoplasmic injection of sperm (ICSI) will increase the chance of pregnancy.
 Even when abnormal test results are confirmed, it usually does not mean pregnancy is impossible.